x-s-g/Vuln-Intro/README.md

 Vuln-Intro is a toolkit designed for localizing the commit where a vulnerability was introduced.
 It analyzes CVE (Common Vulnerabilities and Exposures) patches to trace back to the specific commit that originally introduced the vulnerability.
 The toolkit includes a complete pipeline of data collection, static analysis, and vulnerability identification.

+## Attention
+1. The main script can be executed directly using match.py.

+2. Copy the CVE files from the example directory to your working directory to use them, following the example of the cve-2023-6176 file.

+3. Each specific functionality can be tested by running its corresponding script to examine the output results.

 ## Project Structure

 ```